orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 communication in any place around the world.
 Media streams are transported using special media delivery protocols that encode audio.

+  want to say:

+  - INET is used to emulate VoIP traffic
+  - There are modules that do that realistically, that is they take a sound file, encode it, fragment it, and send it via UDP.
+On the other side, the sound file is reconstructed, while simulating VoIP effects, such as de-jitter buffering and discarding timed-out packets
+  - This showcase demonstrates this; the UDP packets are sent via the real network stack of the host OS
+  - The simulated sender and receiver could run on different machines, while the traffic is sent via the real network
+  - There are actually two emulation features here; VoIP encoding and traffic emulation, and UDP emulation

 TODO: is this needed?
 INET framework features
 various modules for emulating different models and scenarios, including